-If it’s not, it should be.
-After all, 90% of young adults (ages 18-29) use social media.
-Something that is particularly interesting, especially for B2B companies out there, is 84% of VPs and CEOs report that social media influences purchasing decisions.
+Ninety percent of young adults (ages 18-29) use social media.
+Something that’s particularly interesting, especially for B2B companies out there, is 84% of VPs and CEOs report that social media influences purchasing decisions.

 However, making sure your social media marketing strategy is converting to sales for your audience isn’t as simple as just posting content on your profiles.
 To really determine what content is leading to conversions, you’ll want to keep track of and test the following metrics.

 Impressions will tell you the number of time your social media content is displayed across a particular social media network.
 For example, in Twitter, “Tweet impressions” will show you how many times your tweet has been displayed across Twitter.

 Impressions don’t directly tell you how many, and who’s converting, but it does tell you that people are engaging with and sharing your content.
 The more engagement you have on your content, the higher the impressions you should see.